smitmartijn/networkinsight-cookbook/manuscript/ch-application-security-planning.md

 {caption: "Application Discovery -- ServiceNow Application Map"}
 ![](images/image24.png)

 It's focused on an Application Service called **3TierApp02**, which has an entry point of a load balancer listening on port 80 and 443.
-The load balancer is then [distributed by]{.underline} (also the relationship type) 3 Nginx web servers, which in turn [run on]{.underline} (also the relationship type) their respective VMware VMs.
-The Nginx web servers [depend on]{.underline} (relationship type) on 2 application services which [run on]{.underline} another 2 VMware VMs.
-Lastly, the application services [depend on]{.underline} a MySQL database service, which again [runs on]{.underline} a VMware VM.
+The load balancer is then _distributed by_ (also the relationship type) 3 Nginx web servers, which in turn _run on_ (also the relationship type) their respective VMware VMs.
+The Nginx web servers _depend on_ (relationship type) on 2 application services which _run on_ another 2 VMware VMs.
+Lastly, the application services _depend on_ a MySQL database service, which again _runs on_ a VMware VM.

 I've underlined the relationship types in the above description, as it's important to have the right relationships in place in order for Network Insight to recognize them.
 Especially the service link to a workload is important, use any of these: